-We have a very skillful and daring opponent against us, and may I say across the havoc of war, a very great General – what else matters than beating him?
+We have a very skilful and daring opponent against us, and may I say across the havoc of war, a very great General – what else matters than beating him?

-Johannes Erwin Eugen Rommel was born in the town of Heidenheim in southern Germany on 15 November 1891, the son of a schoolteacher who though he had served in the army, which was compulsory for able-bodied men in any case was not a military man by nature; even so, it was recognised that in a Germany, which had only existed as a unified nation since 1871 and remained very much an extension of Prussia, a place that Voltaire had described as an army with a state, the military enjoyed an elevated status and so becoming a soldier was considered a good career move.
-So when in 1909 the 18 year old Erwin decided to enlist in the 124th Infantry Regiment soon after enrolling in Officer Cadet Training School he met little opposition.
+Johannes Erwin Eugen Rommel was born in the town of Heidenheim in southern Germany on 15 November 1891, the son of a schoolteacher who though he had served in the army, which was compulsory) was not a military man; but in a Germany, which had only existed as a unified nation since 1871 and remained very much an extension of Prussia, a place that Voltaire had described as an army with a state, the military enjoyed an elevated status and so becoming a soldier was considered a good career move.

 Commissioned 2nd Lieutenant in January 1912, the young Rommel was excited to be a soldier and like many others greeted the declaration of war in August 1914 with enthusiasm.
 Here was the opportunity to put what he had learned into action, and of course it would all be over by Christmas.